 Sarona‘s indoor market has everything you would want to cook with or dine on in one market.
 Get your favorite cooking ingredients and unique spices from stores like East And West, where you can turn your classic dishes into Asian inspired dishes.
 Beer Market has boutique Israeli beers, selling 100 different beers from 20 Israeli microbreweries, from the Golan Heights to the Arava.

 Sarona is also known for its over-the-top, decadent dessert spots.
 Guli’s Desserts lets you choose a Belgium waffle or doughnut ball as your base and apply mouth-watering toppings of fruits, nuts, chocolates and sauces.
 If you prefer your waffle to be skewered on a vertical stick with sauce dripping down every side, this is also an option at Frost.
-Or for something a little less messy and a little more classy, try Fauchon Paris‘s elegant and tasty pastries.

 It is highly suggested that you take a lap around the market before deciding on which worldly culinary eats you want to devour.
 Every spot is unique and serves dishes full of flavor.
 For a taste of Asia, a must try is the free style ramen bar located in the center of the market.
 Another special treat that Sarona Market has to offer is Fiori Pasta, serving fresh pasta prepared daily without the use of preservatives or food coloring and only using high-quality durum flour.